 - Scrape off the coconut cream and add to pan (leaving over the coconut water) and stir until combined.

 - Next, add your agave nectar, vegan fish sauce, paprika, and juice of half your lime.
 Give it a stir, and give it a taste.
-If you like your sauce more sweet, add in a bit more agave nectar, if it is not tart enough, add some more lime juice, etc.
+If you like your sauce sweeter, add in a bit more agave nectar, if it is not tart enough, add some more lime juice, etc.

 - Add in your Thai basil leaves and stir, letting the leaves infuse your sauce.